LovelyA72/SpaceWorld/docs/Overview.md

 # SpaceWorld4U Docs

 > Hey there!
 This is **Kashouryo** (何小綾), Lovely's lab assistant, and you can call me Shouryo, or just **KSR**.
-I’m certainly not a singer myself (But I am working on it... hopefully!), but I’ll be guiding you through this document.
+I’m certainly not a singer myself (I am working on it... hopefully!), but I’ll be guiding you through this document.
 It's sooooo nice to meet you! :ksr_suki:

 SpaceWorld4U(SW4U or SpaceWorld) is a OpenUTAU/UTAU resampler.It takes a short WAV or AIFF recording, changes its pitch and length, and writes a mono WAV file.

 SW4U's signal processing is based on the WORLD vocoder.
 This repository packages the vocoder and the resampler in one C++ executable.
 No need to mess with external libraries.
 (You're welcome)

-> KSR here!
-If the input doesn't have a `.frq` file yet, SW4U generates one automatically before running the rest of the analysis.

 ## How it works